 As an electrical engineering student with a knack for entrepreneurship, Andrew’s life is “developing a startup company by day and finishing coursework by night.”

-Undergraduate students will take basic engineering courses as well as specialty courses in circuits, electromagnetic fields and waves, microprocessors, communication and control systems, solid-state electronics and electrical power systems.
+Undergraduate students will take basic engineering courses as well as specialty courses in circuits, electromagnetic fields and waves, microprocessors, communication and control systems, physical electronics and photonics and electrical power systems.
 Undergraduates in the program prepare for positions as electrical engineers in industrial, commercial and government organizations.

 The goal of the electric power and energy systems concentration is to prepare graduates for positions in industries dealing with conventional power generation (fossil fuel and nuclear) and alternative energy systems, including solar, wind and fuel cells.

 - Read the ASU catalog description for Electrical Engineering (Electric Power and Energy Systems), BSE

 - View the current Electrical Engineering (Electric Power and Energy Systems), BSE major map